rashika-dabas/Amazon-Crawling/README.md

 # Amazon-Crawling
-## PYCHARM PROJECT: AmazonCrawling
+## IDE: PYCHARM
 ## Python Version: 3.10
+## Objective
-## Title: Web Scrapping using Scrapy
+Implementing Web Scrapping using Scrapy

 ## Note: The venv folder automatically gets created in AmazonCrawling when venv is selected on creating the project and the .idea folder just stores project-related settings

+## Prerequisites
-## Prerequisites: HTML and Scraping Basics
+HTML and Scraping Basics

 ## Steps
 * Create new project in Pycharm(VENV)